-As a company grows, there are challenges to go along with the progress it has made.
-Many businesses are faced with issues and problems that can feel like they’re difficult to manage.
+As a company grows, there are always operational issues to go along with the progress it has made; many businesses are faced with issues and problems that can feel like they’re difficult to manage.
 Now that your company has dealt with the problems of getting off the ground, it’s important to have solutions in place so you can overcome growing pains when they arise.

-Overheads can easily mount up whether they’re coming in the form of admin expenses, insurance, rent or utility charges.
-Excessive overheads can be particularly damaging if not managed in a timely fashion, so they’re a fairly big problem for small businesses to contend with.
+Overheads can easily mount up, whether they’re coming in the form of admin expenses, insurance, rent or utility charges.
+Excessive overheads can be particularly damaging if they aren’t managed in a timely fashion, so they’re a fairly big problem for small businesses to contend with.

 The solution: Take a look at your spending and see what can be cut back.
-Any service that’s unnecessary to your team or your customers should be scaled down.
-Quick fixes include cloud computing, free video call services, telecommuting where possible, and renting rather than buying office equipment, can all be useful here.
+Any service that’s surplus to your team or your customers’ requirements should be scaled down.
+Quick fixes like cloud computing, free video call services, telecommuting where possible, and renting rather than buying office equipment, can all be useful here.

 How do you measure performance?
-How do potential indicators illustrate that your team is performing to its fullest?
+And, how do potential indicators illustrate that your team is performing to its fullest?
 If certain members of your team aren’t working as well as they should, your business could suffer as a result.

 The solution: Detail a set of performance indicators that show how well your team and your business is performing.
-Rather than using simplistic finance indicators, it’s highly beneficial to identify, clarify and agree upon the expectations of respective teams.
-Identify how the results will be measured, monitor the progress and evaluate performances at the end of the management cycle.
+Rather than using simplistic finance indicators, it can be highly beneficial to identify, clarify and agree upon the expectations of respective teams.
+Identify how the results will be measured, monitor the progress made and evaluate performances at the end of the management cycle.

 In the modern business world, your image and reputation can easily be affected by negative reviews online.
 Likewise, customers expect quick, effective customer service.
 It’s up to businesses to listen to the feedback they receive, so they can put themselves in a position to deliver satisfactory service to their core audience.

 In this day and age, starting a business is more realistic and achievable than ever.
-With so much easily-accessible information and guidance out there, there can theoretically be more competition in the same market.
-Whether competition focuses on a single service or a broader market, how do you stand out from the rest?
+But, with so much easily-accessible information and guidance out there, it does mean that there can theoretically be more competition in the same market.
+And whether your competition focuses on a single service or a broader market, how do you stand out from the rest?

 The solution: Keeping an eye on competitor activity can give you an inside track on how to get ahead.
 Monitoring their processes and practices can help you anticipate their next moves – and adapt your strategy accordingly.